 Dr Poulis is a Senior Lecturer in the Business School and the Co-Director of our MBA in Shipping & Logistics.
 He is also the General Manager of Epsilon Hellas, a leading multinational firm that is active in managing the human resource side of the shipping sector.
-He has also acted as the Chairman of the International Maritime Employers' Council (IMEC), the world's only international organization dedicated to maritime industrial relations.
-In the past, he has also served as the Chairman of IMEC's Recruitment & Training Committee while sitting on the Council's Executive Board.
+He currently serves as Director at the Executive Committee of the International Maritime Employers' Council (IMEC), the world's only international organization dedicated to maritime industrial relations.
+In the past, he has also served as the Chairman of IMEC's Recruitment & Training Committee, in which he still sits as an active member.

 He has held full-time or visiting posts at Manchester Business School, Queen Mary, University of London, the University of Essex, the National University of Ireland, and ESCP Europe teaching and supervising across Doctoral, MBA, MSc and UG levels.
 He has also acted as evaluator or validator in several universities, as Track Chair in the European Academy of Management and the British Academy of Management and as Director of Postgraduate Programmes at the University of Essex.

 His research appears in several Financial Times 50 and internationally acclaimed outlets (e.g., Academy of Management Review, Organization Studies, Academy of Management Perspectives, Marketing Theory, International Marketing Review, International Business Review, Journal of Marketing Management, European Management Journal, Journal of General Management, Journal of Services Marketing, Service Industries Journal) as well as in philosophy outlets such as Epoché.